UK's Johnson cites 'a dangerous moment' in Ukraine crisis

 The talks are part of renewed diplomatic efforts to resolve the biggest security crisis between Russia and the West since the Cold War.
 U.S. Secretary of State Antony Blinken has met Lavrov in Geneva, while French President Emmanuel Macron met Putin in Moscow before heading to Kyiv this week.

-German Chancellor Olaf Scholz plans to visit to Kyiv and Moscow on Feb.
-14-15.
-He met Monday with U.S. President Joe Biden, who vowed that the Nord Stream 2 Russia-to-Germany gas pipeline would be blocked in the event of an invasion.
-Such a move against the pipeline, which has been completed but isn’t yet operating, would hurt Russia economically but also cause energy supply problems for Germany.
+Meanwhile, U.S. lawmakers said they were at an impasse over negotiations on new sanctions against Russia.
+Republicans have been pushing for tougher, more immediate moves such as measures against the newly built Nord Stream 2 Russian gas pipeline to Germany, while Democrats want to make new sanctions conditional on a Russian attack on Ukraine and try to spare U.S. allies any economic collateral damage.

-Associated Press writers Lorne Cook in Brussels, Yuras Karmanau in Kyiv, Ukraine, Jill Lawless in London and Monika Scislowska in Warsaw, Poland, contributed.
+Associated Press writers Lorne Cook in Brussels, Robert Burns and Ellen Knickmeyer in Washington, Yuras Karmanau in Kyiv, Ukraine, Jill Lawless in London, Monika Scislowska in Warsaw, Poland, and Geir Moulson in Berlin contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.